jSherz/jsj-blog/_posts/2023-06-15-enforce-aws-tag-compliance.md

 Tags are essential in AWS.
 They let us allocate costs to different teams, projects, services or business areas, and can be critical in operational response.
-For example, if a piece of dangerously insecure infrastructure is created, and you want to identify the right team to fix it without impacting availability.
+Tags get us from a page or security related notification to the right team much faster, especially for resources that don't support names or those that are named automatically by Infrastructure as Code (IaC) tools like CDK.
 In [Shift security left with AWS Config], I discussed providing near-instant feedback to builders when their resources don't meet our compliance needs.
 That whole approach revolves around tags!